top of page

 ‘Aarti have you heard the news?’
 Ashutosh asked his wife

 ‘What news?
-Don't bite my head off.
+There's no need to bite my head off.
 This stupid work will never end,’ Aarti grumbled from the kitchen.

 Ashutosh knew Aarti’s grumbling nature-especially when the fish curry was not on the menu.
 She is always busy, hardly having any time for relaxation.
 No helping hand was there.
 On top of that- their handicapped son’s future always bothered her most.
 She cursed herself for not being well educated.
 But it was too late.
 Sometimes she cried before Ashutosh Babu thinking about their son.